Len42/Synth/modules/VCO-2131/calibration.md

 - Precision frequency counter or music tuner.

 Or:
-- Stable (but non-precision) voltage source, e.g. a voltage regulator. +5V and +10V (approximately) are required.
+- Stable (but non-precision) voltage source, e.g. from a voltage regulator. +5V and +10V (approximately) are required.
 - Precision voltmeter.
 - Precision frequency counter.
 (Not a music tuner – the frequencies will not necessarily be exact musical note pitches.)